Already have labs? Get a free clinical review Upload now

 The hypothalamic-pituitary-gonadal (HPG) axis controls reproductive hormones.
 It is the hormone pathway from the brain to the testes.
 The hypothalamus releases gonadotropin-releasing hormone (GnRH), a brain hormone that tells the pituitary to act.
 The pituitary sends luteinizing hormone (LH), which is a signal that tells the testes to make testosterone.

 Chronic stress and high cortisol can reduce GnRH and LH pulses, so the testes receive a weaker “make testosterone” signal.[2]
 Over time this can shift a man from normal levels to borderline or frankly low levels.
-Meta analyses suggest that symptomatic men are most likely to benefit from treatment when total testosterone is below about 350 ng/dL (around 12 nmol/L) or free testosterone is below 100 pg/mL (around 10 ng/dL).,[9]
+In practice, hypogonadism requires persistent symptoms plus low testosterone, using 350 ng/dL total testosterone and 100 pg/mL free testosterone as decision thresholds, and free testosterone should be measured directly by equilibrium dialysis with LC-MS/MS rather than calculated from SHBG.[9]

 Sleep, stress, and daily testosterone rhythms